atick-faisal/label-studio/docs/source/tutorials/tesseract.md

       heartexlabs/label-studio:latest
    ```

-   Optionally, you may enable local file serving in Label Studio
+   Optionally, you may enable local file serving in Annotation Hub

    ```
    docker run -it \